Post Graduate Program Information

 For a listing of courses offered, see the UI General Course Catalog.
 For other information, please contact the graduate specialty program director.

-The University of Iowa does not discriminate in employment or in its educational programs and activities on the basis of race, national origin, color, religion, sex, age, disability, or veteran status.
-The University also affirms its commitment to providing equal opportunities and equal access to University facilities without reference to affectional or associational preference.
-For additional information on nondiscrimination policies, contact the Coordinator of Title IX, Section 504, and the ADA in the Office of Affirmative Action, telephone (319) 335-0705, 202 Jessup Hall, The University of Iowa, Iowa City, Iowa 55542-1316.
+The University of Iowa prohibits discrimination in employment and in its educational programs and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
+The University also affirms its commitment to providing equal opportunities and equal access to University facilities.
+For additional information on nondiscrimination policies, contact the Coordinator of Title IX, Section 504, and the ADA in the Office of Equal Opportunity and Diversity, (319) 335-0705 (voice) and (319) 335-0697 (text), 202 Jessup Hall, The University of Iowa, Iowa City, Iowa 52242-1316

 Annual Campus Security Report